dirtydancing/anduril-tikz-diagram/README.md

 [SIL Open Font License](https://openfontlicense.org/).

-To generate a PDF file from the TEX source file, open a terminal in the folder of the TEX file and run 2x:
+To generate a PDF file from the TEX source file, open a terminal in the folder of the TEX file and run 3 times:

 `lualatex anduril-tikz-diagram.tex`